Transgender Statistics

 • 25-34 years old is the age when most trans are tested positive for HIV.

-Trans homelessness statistics
+Trans homelessness

 • 48% of transgenders have experience homelessness.